Questions that apply to all graduate students in all graduate programs at Adams State

 Where can I look at the course descriptions for courses?

-Where can I order my textbooks at ASU?
+Where can I order my textbooks at Adams State?

-How do I access my ASU online classes, grizzlies email account, and/or student account?
+How do I access my Adams State online classes, grizzlies email account, and/or student account?

-Once you have been formally accepted, you will be issued your student ID number (900#) and a token number from the Office of Graduate Studies via email.
+Once you have been formally accepted, you will be issued your student ID number (900#) and a token number from the Office of Graduate Studies via email in 1-3 days.
 A token number is a temporary code used to set up your username and password.
-Using your user name and this password, you will access your classes, grizzlies email account, and/or student account on the One Stop webpage.
+Using your username and this password, you will access your classes, grizzlies email account, and/or student account on the One Stop webpage.

 I forgot my username and password to log into my Blackboard, email, and student account, how do I obtain this information again?